 Graduate Teaching and Supervision

-I teach the MSt Special Subject in Life Writing and contribute regularly to the core course on Key Questions.
-I have supervised graduate theses on a wide range of topics, including novels of the extrême contemporain, post-1968 autobiography, literary responses to the Holocaust, as well as on figures as diverse as Marguerite Duras, Georges Perec, Annie Ernaux, Sophie Calle, Régine Robin and Anne Garréta.
+I teach the MSt Special Subject in Life Writing, and have supervised graduate theses on a wide range of topics, including novels of the extrême contemporain, post-1968 autobiography, literary responses to the Holocaust, as well as on figures as diverse as Marguerite Duras, Georges Perec, Annie Ernaux, Sophie Calle, and Anne Garréta.

 En souffrance d’un corps.
 Essais sur la voix désincarnée, Québec: Editions Nota Bene, 2013.